microsoft/vscode-docs/docs/nodejs/debugging-recipes.md

 ---
-Order: 9
+Order: 10
 Area: nodejs
 TOCTitle: Debugging Recipes
 ContentId: 215832f9-d5bd-4cea-8cea-bfc4dc7ff7d1
-PageTitle: Node.js Debugging Recipes for Visual Studio Code
+PageTitle: JavaScript Debugging Recipes for Visual Studio Code
-DateApproved: 4/4/2019
+DateApproved: 10/03/2024
 MetaDescription:  Learn more about how to setup debugging in Visual Studio Code with debugging recipes
-MetaSocialImage: debugging_Debugging.png
+MetaSocialImage: ../editor/images/debugging/debugging-social.png
 ---
-# Node.js Debugging Recipes
+# JavaScript Debugging Recipes

 Visual Studio Code supports debugging of many languages and platforms via debuggers that are either built-in or contributed by extensions.

 To make it easier to get started with debugging, we have made a collection of debugging "recipes" which contain the steps and configuration you need to set up debugging for your favorite platform.
-The recipes are in GitHub at [https://github.com/Microsoft/vscode-recipes](https://github.com/Microsoft/vscode-recipes).
+The recipes are in GitHub at [https://github.com/microsoft/vscode-recipes](https://github.com/microsoft/vscode-recipes).

 ## Debug server-side JavaScript in Node.js